Bella-Lopopolo/41189-Reflective-Portfolio/README.md

 **What have I learnt this week?**

-To reflect upon the learning process in this workshop is can be said that I learnt a variety of subtopic areas which fall under the topic of supermarket models.
+To reflect upon the learning process in this workshop it can be said that I learnt a variety of subtopic areas which fall under the topic of supermarket models.
 These topic areas included:

 - Models of how people behave